 The largest contribution to our fiscal health | Cost reduction through volunteer support

-Cable Fees – An uncertain source of Income from cable TV subscribers ($8.44 annually)
+Cable Fees – An uncertain source of Income from declining subscriber cable viewership ($8.44 annually per subscriber*)

 As a giveGreater.org participant, there is full public transparency on financials, policies, and regulatory compliance.

 The governance team wants to ensure that there is no perception of affiliation with any monetary or political influence therefore we do not seek subsidies from businesses.
 Unlike many nonprofits, we pay local businesses for food & services.
 We provide services to any Wallingford-affiliated business on a first-come, first-serve basis.
 They are welcome to subsidize the costs specific to the support we provide.
 So, unserwriting is messy because it infers bias.